NathanWichmann/Weather-Dashboard/README.md

 <img src="https://user-images.githubusercontent.com/77902368/114241642-7c353b80-9957-11eb-9dfb-2d6221b14c1c.png" alt="Screenshot">

 # Contributers
-I did have help from my Tutor Joey just for ideas.
+I did have a lot of help from my Tutor Joey and some from teacher assistants.